 Dry socket is a painful complication that can easily be avoided with the right care.
 To ensure your recovery after wisdom teeth extractions is a smooth one, be sure to follow the detailed aftercare instructions provided by our doctors.

-And if you have any questions regarding dry socket or your procedure, don’t hesitate to call Associated Oral & Maxillofacial Surgeons in Macomb today at (309) 837-9985.
+And if you have any questions regarding dry socket or your procedure, don’t hesitate to call Associated Oral & Maxillofacial Surgeons in Peoria today at (309) 837-9985.